 "[E]ducation is perhaps the most important function of state and local governments ... [and] it is doubtful that any child may reasonably be expected to succeed in life if he is denied the opportunity of an education."
 Brown v.
 Bd. of Ed. of Topeka, 347 U.S. 483, 493 (1954).
 Contrary to this Supreme Court mandate, the New Rule will impede individuals' ability to attend post-secondary education-with significant negative and irreparable ripple effects.
 For example, immigrants forced to disenroll from public benefits programs as a result of the New Rule may no longer be able to afford to attend postsecondary education.
-And confusion over the New Rule's application to education benefits may discourage immigrants from applying for public funding.
-This will in turn lead to a less-educated and less-skilled American workforce with long term damage to the U.S. economy.
+And confusion over the New Rule's application to education benefits may discourage immigrants from applying for public funding or participating in other programs not related to the public charge rule.
+For example, students may avoid enrolling in English as a second language ("ESL") courses out of fear that they may be considered in any determination of public benefits usage.34 This will in turn lead to a less-educated and less-skilled workforce with long term damage to the U.S. economy.